openedx/edx-ace/docs/decisions/0002-push-notifications.rst

 ensuring timely delivery of important information.
 Flexibility and seamless integration with the existing framework are priorities for this new notification channel.

+`ace.send` already supports sending via multiple channels.
+It turns out that in order to send both push and email notifications, you need to add a new channel `push_notifications` to the `ACE_ENABLED_CHANNELS`.
+In this case, `ace.send` will send both push and email notifications, but it is worth noting that the necessary templates must also be present, otherwise we will get the `TemplateDoesNotExist` exception at the rendering stage.

 Decision
 --------